pkp/pkp-docs/dev/plugin-guide/en/examples.md

 - [Context and Site](./examples-context-site) - How to distinguish between one journal and the admin area in your plugin.
 - [Get Data](./examples-get-data) - How to get some data to display in your plugin.
 - [Get Data from the Template Manager](./examples-get-data-template) - How to read data that has been assigned to a template when you hook into the template.
+- [Database Tables](https://github.com/pkp/staticPages) - How to add a database table that is managed by the plugin.
 - [Add Custom Fields](./examples-custom-field) - How to modify an existing settings form to add a new setting.
 - [Add Custom Page](./examples-custom-page) - How to create a custom page with it's own URL and load it in the backend.
 - [Events and Listeners](./example-events) - How to use listeners to subscribe to events in the core application.